 We have already discussed in http://toolsqa.com/telerik-test-studio/reporting-bug-tfs-using-telerik-test-studio/ reporting the bug directly into your Test Management tool can help in reducing time and effort in needed to be spent on recreating the Bug and logging it.

 Telerik Test Studio supports both TFS and JIRA.
-We have already discussed in our previous post on how to connect and log bug directly into TFS, in this article we will discuss BUG reporting in JIRA using Telerik Test Studio.
-Let’s have a look how we can leverage this functionality to log bugs/defects with ease in JIRA.
+We have already discussed in our previous post on how to connect and log a bug directly into TFS, in this article we will discuss BUG reporting in JIRA using Telerik Test Studio.
+Let’s have a look at how we can leverage this functionality to log bugs/defects with ease in JIRA.

 BUG reporting in JIRA using Telerik Test Studio

-- In the Test Studio home screen, click on the bug tracking button at top right hand side.
+- In the Test Studio home screen, click on the bug tracking button at top right-hand side.